pricee/cs1200-beginners-git-workshop/README.md

 `git push --set-upstream origin [branch name]`

-If you then get an error saying that you need to use a personal access token, follow [these instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+If you then get an error saying that you need to use a personal access token, follow [these instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+In the long run, it's probably better to use SSH with git.
+If this is something you want to do, go [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

 Now, let's merge this branch back into the main code base.